yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/soap-rest.md

 3. Select **From WSDL** from the Import an API Definition window
 4. In the **Upstream Target** field, enter `https://www.dataaccess.com/webservicesserver/numberconversion.wso` as listed in the Prerequisites.
-5. Paste the WSDL definition from the link in Prerequisites (you should remove the `<script>` code from line 2)
+5. Paste the WSDL definition from the link in Prerequisites
 6. Click **Generate API**.
 You should now have an API named `NumberConversion` in your API list

 ![NumberService API](/docs/img/2.10/numberservice_api.png)